microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine.md

 ### Reliable Termination Handshake

-You may notice in the code that when the `FailoverDriver` wants to stop the first `CoffeeMachine` it sends a `CoffeeMachine.TerminateEvent` and waits for a `CoffeeMachine.Halted` state to be reached before it starts a new `CoffeeMachine` by running `this.GotoState<Test>()`.
+You may notice in the code that when the `FailoverDriver` wants to stop the first `CoffeeMachine` it sends a `CoffeeMachine.TerminateEvent` and waits for a `CoffeeMachine.HaltedEvent` before it starts a new `CoffeeMachine` by running `this.GotoState<Test>()`.

 This may seem a bit convoluted compared to just `this.SendEvent(this.CoffeeMachineId, HaltEvent.Instance)` followed by `this.GotoState<Test>()`.
 The reason a direct halt event was not used in this case is that `Halt` events are processed asynchronously, which means the `GotoState` would end up creating the new `CoffeeMachine` instance before the old one was fully halted.
-This can lead to confusion in the `MockSensors` class which was written to expect one and only one client `CoffeeMachine`.
+This can lead to confusion in the `MockSensors` class which was written to expect one and only one client `CoffeeMachine` at a time.
 The `TerminateEvent` handshake solves that problem.

 Since the `TerminateEvent` could be sent to the `CoffeeMachine` at any time we need an easy way to handle this